torrejonv/teranode/docs/services/utxoPersister.md

     - When new files are detected, it triggers the UTXO set creation process.

 4. Progress Tracking:
-    - The service maintains a 'lastProcessed.dat' file to keep track of the last block height processed.
+    - The service maintains a `lastProcessed.dat` file to keep track of the last block height processed.
     - This ensures continuity and allows the service to resume from the correct point after restarts or interruptions.

 5. Efficient Data Handling: